QP/C 8.1.3

 bool QXMutex_tryLock ( QXMutex *const me)

-try to lock the QXK priority-ceiling mutex QXMutex
+Try to lock the QXK priority-ceiling mutex QXMutex.

 Parameters

-[in,out]mecurrent instance pointer (see oop)
+[in,out]mecurrent instance pointer (see SAS_QP_OOA)

 Returns